 If a Warrant has been issued it is advisable to take all steps to remove your goods from the property, leave the place clean, and voluntarily return all keys to the lessor or agent.
 If you fail to return the keys, or fail to leave the place clean, you can be held liable for the cost of replacement locks and cleaning costs, in addition to rent you owe or costs arising from your breach of the agreement.
 When moving out it is important to gather evidence of the condition of the premises.
-When you leave take photos, keep copies of cleaning receipts and fill in an RTA Exit Condition Report as evidence.
+When you leave take photos, keep copies of cleaning receipts, fill in an Exit Condition Report and give a copy to your lessor or agent.